Matrix Autoregressive Model with Vector Time Series Covariates for Spatio-Temporal Data: Acknowledgements

 \section{Acknowledgements}

 The authors thank Shasha Zou, Zihan Wang, and Yizhou Zhang for helpful discussions on the TEC data.
-YC acknowledges support from NSF DMS 2113397 and NSF PHY 2027555.
+YC acknowledges support from NSF DMS 2113397, NSF PHY 2027555, NASA Federal Award No. 80NSSC23M0192, and No. 80NSSC23M0191.

 This supplemental material is organized as follows.
+Section~\ref{sec:algorithm_detail} presents the algorithmic details of the penalized MLE using alternating minimization outlined in Section~\ref{subsec:PMLE}.
 In Section~\ref{subsec:proof_KRR_equivalence}, we prove Proposition~\ref{thm:KRR-equivalence} on the equivalence of the estimation problem of MARAC to a kernel ridge regression problem.
 In Section~\ref{subsec:proof_joint_stationarity}, we prove Theorem~\ref{thm:Joint-Stationarity} on the joint stationarity condition of the matrix and auxiliary vector time series.
-Then in Section~\ref{sec:fix-dim}, we provide proofs of the theoretical results under fixed spatial dimensionality, including Proposition~\ref{thm:error-cov-consistency} and Theorem~\ref{thm:PMLE-Asymp-Normal}.
+Then in Section~\ref{sec:fix-dim}, we provide proofs of the theoretical results under fixed spatial dimensionality, including Proposition~\ref{thm:error-cov-consistency}, Theorem~\ref{thm:PMLE-Asymp-Normal} and Corollary~\ref{cor:SpecTest}.
 In Section~\ref{sec:grow-dim}, we present proofs of the theoretical results under high spatial dimensionality, namely Theorem~\ref{thm:high_dimensional_MARAC}.
 All essential lemmas used throughout the proofs are presented and proved in Section~\ref{app:proof-lemmas}.
-Finally, we include additional details and results of the simulation experiments in Section~\ref{app:sim}.
+Finally, we include additional details of the simulation in Section~\ref{app:sim} as well as an approximated estimating algorithm for obtaining the penalized MLE via kernel truncation.

-In this supplemental material, we use $\maxeigen{\cdot}$, $\rho_i(\cdot)$, $\mineigen{\cdot}$ and $\specnorm{\cdot}$ to denote the maximum, $i^{\rm{th}}$ largest, minimum eigenvalue and spectral norm of a matrix.
+In this supplemental material, we use $\maxeigen{\cdot}$, $\rho_i(\cdot)$, $\mineigen{\cdot}$, and $\specnorm{\cdot}$ to denote the maximum, $i^{\rm{th}}$ largest, minimum eigenvalue, and spectral norm of a matrix.
 We use $a\vee b, a\wedge b$ to denote the maximum and minimum of $a$ and $b$, respectively.
 For two sequences of random variables, say $X_n, Y_n$, we use $X_n \lesssim Y_n$ to denote the case where $X_n/Y_n = O_P(1)$, and $X_n \gtrsim Y_n$ to denote the case where $Y_n/X_n = O_P(1)$.
 We then use $X_n\asymp Y_n$ to denote the case where both $X_n \lesssim Y_n$ and $X_n \gtrsim Y_n$ hold.